MalkarovPark/Robotic_Complex_Workspace/README.md

    <img width="472" height="435" alt="modules" src="https://github.com/user-attachments/assets/0a842250-3615-431e-9033-70ed61faa017" />
 </p>

-The development and synthesis of new modules, including the ability to integrate their project into the RCWorkspace application, is available through the [Industrial Builder](https://github.com/MalkarovPark/Industrial_Builder/) environment.
+The development and synthesis of new modules, including the ability to integrate their project into the RCWorkspace application, is available through the [Industrial Builder](https://github.com/MalkarovPark/Industrial_Builder/) environment. -->

-# Getting Help <a name="getting-help"></a>
-GitHub is our primary forum for RCWorkspace.
-Feel free to open up issues about questions, problems, or ideas.

-# License <a name="license"></a>
-This project is made available under the terms of a Apache 2.0 license.
-See the [LICENSE](LICENSE) file.